Also Like

-As they belong to the same canine group, the Bichon Frise and the Maltese are two very similar dog breeds, as they share ancestors and, therefore, have many common characteristics, such as being excellent pets.
+Belonging to the same canine group, the Bichon Frise and the Bichon Maltese are two very similar dog breeds, as they share ancestors and, therefore, have many characteristics in common, such as being excellent pets.

-However, there are also numerous physical and behavioral aspects by which both varieties are distinguished from each other, and for that reason, we will review the main differences between the Bichon Frise and the Maltese here.
+However, there are also numerous physical and behavioral aspects by which both breeds are distinguished from each other and, therefore, here we review the main differences between Bichon Frise and Bichon Maltese.

 Bichon Frise vs Maltese Comparison